 The stone will be marking the grave for a long time and therefore timelessness is important.

 Yes of course!
-After the initial meeting, I come up with a design which is intended as the first step.
+After the initial meeting, I come up with a design that is intended as the first step.
 You can make as many changes and amendments as you feel necessary until it is just right.
 The design is then drawn onto the stone and you can then have a look at it again before I begin cutting.
-At this stage there are often further changes and subtle adjustments to be made with the spacing.
+At this stage, there are often further changes and subtle adjustments to be made with the spacing.

 Some people blow up the design and trace it, but something will always be lost.
 I prefer to transfer it by eye, drawing out three letters at a time and adjusting the spacing as I go.
 This process takes time and often several attempts.
 This is a very skilled process and takes years to master.